FAFSA For Military Families: Your 2026-2027 Financial Aid Options

 Do I have to refile the FAFSA every year?

 Yes.
-Aid isn’t a one-and-done.
+Aid isn’t a one-and-done system.
 Filing annually keeps you in the pool for grants, work-study, and loans.

 I’m Guard/Reserve.
 Am I independent?